Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Combinatorics on Number Walls

-\subsubsection{Case 1:}
+\item[]{\textbf{Case 3:}} Minimal generator $\mathbf{M}(\Box_1)$ is a subsequence of $\mathbf{M}(\Box_2)$.
+That is, \end{itemize} Any other possible cases are either identical to one of the above by Lemma \ref{reflect} (vertical symmetry of finite number walls) or are ruled out by the assumption (\ref{low_to_right}).

-In this case, the hat cones (See Definition \ref{hat}) of $\Box_1$ and $\Box_2$ do not intersect.
-Let $d$ be the distance between the hat cones of $\Box_1$ and $\Box_2$.
-From the original definition of a number wall (Definition \ref{nw}), the Toeplitz matrices making up $\Box_1$ and $\Box_2$ and their respective hat cones share no entry.
-Hence, Corollary \ref{contain full} can be applied twice to show there are $q^{2m_1+1}$ choices for the $2m_1+1+l_1$ entries in the hat generator of $\Box_1$, and similarly for $\Box_2$.
-The rest of the sequence is filled in arbitrarily, since the desired incomplete windows have been obtained and hence any choice for the remaining entries can only increase the size of the incomplete windows.
-Hence there are exactly such sequences.
+\subsubsection{Case 1}

-\subsubsection{Case 2:}
+In this case, let $d$ be the number of entries in the generating sequence between any two given minimal generators of $\Box_1$ and $\Box_2$.
+From the original definition of a number wall (Definition \ref{nw}), the Toeplitz matrices making up $\Box_1$ and $\Box_2$ and their respective minimal walls share no entry.
+Hence, Corollary \ref{contain full} can be applied twice to show there are $q^{2m_1+1}$ choices for a minimal generator of $\Box_1$, and similarly for $\Box_2$.
+Therefore, each entry of $\mathbf{M}(\Box_1,\Box_2)$ is a finite sequence with length $L_M=2m_1+2m_2+l_1+l_2+d+2$ and $\mathbf{M}(\Box_1,\Box_2)$ has cardinality $q^{L_M-l_1-l_2}$, completing the proof in this case.

-In this case the hat cones of $\Box_1$ and $\Box_2$ intersect but neither is contained fully in the other.
-Let $m$ be the depth of the intersection.
-There are two sub-cases to consider.
-In each, $r$ is taken to be the minimum value such that windows containing square portions $\Box_1$ and $\Box_2$ are able to appear on some number wall generated by a sequence of length $r$.
-As seen in Figure \ref{overlap}, $r=2m_1+2m_2-2m+l_1+l_2+1$.
+\subsubsection{Case 2}